 Overview

-In this project, we focused on designing a more intuitive, accessible interface, moving through three core phases: Research, Design, and Development.
+In this project, I focused on designing a more intuitive, accessible interface, moving through three core phases: Research, Design, and Development.
 This case study highlights the research and design journey, driven by user feedback and expert consultation.

 Understand user pain points and gather actionable insights for designing an improved website experience.